Lower Your Carbon Footprint

-A geothermal system can be a cost-friendly heating and cooling option, keeping your home at a comfortable temperature year round.
+Keeping your home at a comfortable temperature year-round.
 Geothermal systems, also called ground source heating and cooling, manage temperatures in a home by circulating water through looped, underground piping.
 This approach results in lower monthly energy costs and no fuels are burned in the process.
 These systems can operate at 450% efficiency.
 Both the U.S. Department of Energy and the U.S. Environmental Protection Agency have positive reports on the environmental friendliness and energy efficiency of geothermal HVAC systems.

 Geothermal systems extract heat deep within the earth, using a compression system to heat and cool your home year round.
 A geothermal system is essentially a closed loop of pipes that are buried underground and filled with a non-toxic solution.
 This loop can be installed vertically or horizontally, depending on the property’s size and topographical features.
 A water source can even be part of the picture.
 The entire system is then powered by a low-wattage pump.